With a huge range of insulated jackets to choose from, Patagonia doesn’t make it easy when it comes to choosing only one to buy!

 Although you could argue weight isn’t a feature, the fact that the Fiona is so lightweight has to be mentioned here.
 Weighing in at just over one pound, this takes being a lightweight parka to a whole new level.

-To help keep you warm on your adventures, Patagonia have given the Radalie a stand-up collar that prevents the cold air from hitting your normally exposed neck.
+To help keep you warm on your adventures, Patagonia has given the Radalie a stand-up collar that prevents the cold air from hitting your normally exposed neck.

-The Patagonia Women’s Fiona Parka (buy here from Patagonia) has a form-fitting design so can feel a bit tighter and more restrictive than other jackets you may have worn.
+The Patagonia Women’s Fiona Parka (buy here) has a form-fitting design, so it can feel a bit tighter and more restrictive than other jackets you may have worn.

-In particular, the hip area of the jacket tends to give quite a tight fit so it may be worth buying a size bigger than normal if you want a bit more flexibility and mobility.
-That being said, Patagonia have allowed extra space in the chest area which does give you mobility around the moving parts of your body.
+In particular, the hip area of the jacket tends to give quite a tight fit, so it may be worth buying a size bigger than normal if you want a bit more flexibility and mobility.
+That being said, Patagonia has allowed extra space in the chest area, which does give you mobility around the moving parts of your body.

-The Patagonia Women’s Radalie Parka (buy here from Patagonia) has a slim-fit design.
-It comes across as a much more tailored and sleek fitting jacket.
+The Patagonia Women’s Radalie Parka (buy here) has a slim-fit design.
+It comes across as a much more tailored and sleek-fitting jacket.